How Much Compensation Can I Claim For A Leg Injury?

 - Pedal cyclists accounted for 6%.

-In the time immediately after a leg injury, it can be challenging to assess the severity of the problem.
-As well as issues such as swelling, trying to extrapolate the available information in order to determine potential long-term medical conditions can be very hard.
+Immediately after a leg injury, it can be challenging to assess the severity of the problem.
+As well as issues such as swelling, trying to extrapolate the available information to determine potential long-term medical conditions can be very hard.
 When attempting to discern the amount of compensation due to a victim, this is a problem.

 Whether it’s a broken fibula claim or a broken tibia claim, making a compensation claim without first accessing the leg injury severity could be counterproductive.
 This is why it is crucial to assess the severity of the injury before making any compensation claim.
 Typically, leg injuries can be classified as minor, moderate, and severe.
 As evidenced in the table below, this categorisation can have a significant effect on the final total.

-As such, it’s vital to get the best possible opinion.
+As such, it’s vital to get the best possible opinion before you begin your leg injury claims.
 Accessing the severity of a leg break can involve:

 - Undergoing a medical examination (potentially numerous examinations) to ascertain the extent of the injury and even recommend further treatment if needed, as well as physiotherapy.